What is Peripheral Neuropathy?

 What treatment options do I have?
 Why is DM Foot & Ankle different?

-We are pleased to be one very few physicians who offer this therapy.
+We are pleased to be one very few physicians who offer a new electric therapy.
 This new treatment is a combination therapy with breakthrough results.
-A recent study showed an 87% reduction in painful symptoms with our treatment program.
-With this therapy, some patients have actually seen a REVERSAL of nerve damage - previously thought to be impossible!
-You will feel better and walk better because the nerves are actually healing.
+A recent study showed an 87% reduction in painful symptoms with our treatment program, especially if you have diabetic peripheral neuropathy.

 Many of our patients say the effects of the program can be felt immediately.
 Don’t settle for living a life with constant pain anymore.
 Call our office to schedule an appointment and get the relief you are looking for.